 Buying your ticket to this critically-acclaimed, revolutionary performance art circus show (with no animals) means that this social enterprise can continue to provide well-paying job opportunities to the gradates of the Phare Ponleu Selpak school.
 The school provides free artistic and academic education as well as social support to Cambodian youth in Battambang.
 Phare Ponleu Selpak, or ‘The Brightness of the Arts’ helps at-risk Cambodian youth transform their lives through art.
 Be exhilarated by the talented students’ high-energy acrobatics, dancing, music and spellbinding storytelling in each dynamic performance at their iconic Big Top venue and help PPSA to transform lives.

 Siem Reap’s many markets offer tourists a dizzying array of imported souvenirs, yet there is an alternative.
 Made in Cambodia market, open daily from midday until 10pm at the Kings Road dining and retail complex, provides an outlet for local craftspeople and small businesses where they can sell direct to customers.
 This opportunity to interact directly with shoppers, in the relaxed market setting, gives handicraft producers and sellers direct income and an incentive to develop their skills and create jobs.
-Visitors to the market will find internationally recognised artisan products and brands, such as Rehash Trash’s rainbow-coloured hand-woven home decor, Sombai Liqueur, Friends International and Ammo, whose jewellery and accessories are fashioned from bullets.
+Visitors to the market will find internationally recognized artisan products and brands, such as Rehash Trash’s rainbow-coloured hand-woven home decor, Sombai Liqueur, Friends International and Ammo, whose jewelry and accessories are fashioned from bullets.

 Dining here supports a hospitality training facility for students from EGBOK (Everything’s Gonna Be OK), an organisation dedicated to changing the lives of young people through vocational training, job placements and a training and internship programme.
 Enjoy delicious Cambodian favourites from the menu, knowing that you have directly contributed to the personal and educational development of a young person, giving them an opportunity to gain valuable hands-on experience as part of their life-changing training.
 Head to Spoons for their weekly specials and exciting cocktails, open for both lunch and dinner.

-7Apopo Visitor Center
+6Apopo Visitor Center

 Apopo is a Belgian NGO that trains rats to become landmine detectors, and ultimately save lives.
 The visitor center opens its doors to visitors every day to share and raise awareness of the incredible work the organisation undertakes to train these light, intelligent and hardy animals, the HeroRATS, to clear large areas of land in a fraction of the time taken by traditional methods.
 Come and see the HeroRATS in action, meet the teams behind their training and learn more about how rats are so crucial to speeding up the urgent humanitarian demining process.
 Your visit costs $5 and, along with funds raised from merchandise or their popular rat adoption scheme support the care and training of the rats.